Sometimes we have a bit of a hang-up about being seen as “foreigners”. When we go somewhere, we want to blend in, and dread being seen as different.

 Pretending to be Palestinian

 We also invariably remind ourselves we’re not Egyptian.
-Constantly.
-To combat the forwardness of Egyptians who ask us a dozen personal questions about us (“how much rent do you pay? where are you originally from? how old are you? are you married? are you a Muslim?” and so on), we sometimes use alter egos: Jo is Anna, and I’m Youssef.
+To combat the forwardness of Egyptians who ask us a dozen personal questions about us (“How much rent do you pay?
+Where are you originally from?
+How old are you?
+Are you married?
+Are you a Muslim?” and so on), we sometimes use alter egos: Jo is Anna, and I’m Youssef.
 Briefly, we tried being different nationalities as well: Jo was Canadian Vietnamese, and I was… British Palestinian.

 “Whoa, Palestinian?
 Way to get political, Dana!”
 Actually, it was a mistake.
 I had planned on saying Pakistani but forgot the pronunciation at the last minute and so Palestinian it became.